uncleweb/service-directory/docs/import_examples/README.txt

 Countries, Categories, Keywords can be referred to by name

-Country Areas, Organisations, Services must be referred to by numeric ID
+Organisations, Services must be referred to by numeric ID

 Boolean (true/false) fields are set using 0 or 1 where 1 is true.
 NOT the text 'true','false','yes','no',etc...